CelliesProjects/OpenStreetMap-esp32/README.md

 void freeTilesCache()
 ```

-### Switch tile provider
+### Switch to a different tile provider

 ```c++
 bool setTileProvider(int index)
 ```

-Switch to a tile provider that is user defined in `src/TileProvider.hpp`.
+This function will switch to a tile provider (if) that is user defined in `src/TileProvider.hpp`.
 This will invalidate and possibly resize the cache if the new provider uses a different tile size.

 Returns false if no provider at the index is defined or if no cache could be allocated.

 **Note:** In the default setup there is only one provider defined.
-See `src/TileProvider.hpp` for example provider setups.
+See `src/TileProvider.hpp` for example provider setups for [https://www.thunderforest.com/](https://www.thunderforest.com/) that only require an API key and commenting/uncommenting the currently defined setup.
+Registration and a hobby tier are available for free!

 ## Example code